cotoflux/ClownWheelOfDoom/Readme.md

-PROJECT OF WHEEL OF DOOM:
+PROJECT OF WHEEL OF DOOM FOR FACTORIAF5:

 This project was to make a Wheel to choose in between of the names of the class given.